FurkanCan-eee/Machine-Learning/README.md

 # Machine-Learning
-There will be my projects about machine learning in here
+Here I will have projects, and codes related to machine learning